NilPointer-Software/bdfd-wiki/src/bdscript/onlyForRoleIDs.md

-# $onlyForRolesIDs
+# $onlyForRoleIDs
-The command can only executed by the provided roles.
+The command can only executed by the provided roles (uses role IDs).

 ## Usage
 ```